zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 on DEVPATH, you can delete the *.exe.config files located in each demo directory.

+To run a demo, open a command window and set DEVPATH if necessary.
 Change to the desired demo subdirectory and review the README file if one is present.
 Type 'server.exe' to start the server.
-In another command prompt, type 'client.exe' to start the client.
+In another command window, type 'client.exe' to start the client.

 SSL Notes for the .NET demos